NusMinato/CS4350_TPS/README.md

 # CS4350 Game Project README — Detailed Module Breakdown (10 Pillars)

+> ⚠️ **Note: Communication is key!**
+> Please feel free to share any ideas in the group.
+> Especially when changing parts owned by others, make sure to **communicate in advance** to avoid conflicts or duplicated work.

 This document details **ten pillars** of the project so that any contributor can pick up **two pillars** and deliver shippable work.
 Everything is written for `Unreal Engine 5.6.1`.

 - 1) Player Controls & Combat System